d12frosted/elpa-mirror/gnu/corfu-readme.txt

   enter a wildcard.
 You may also give the `initials' completion style a try.

-  See also the [Corfu Wiki] for additional configuration tips.
-In particular the Lsp-mode configuration is documented in the wiki.
+  See also the [Corfu Wiki] and the [Cape manual] for additional Capf configuration tips.
+The Lsp-mode configuration is documented in the wiki.
 For more general documentation read the chapter about completion in the [Emacs manual].
 If you want to create your own Capfs, you can find documentation about completion in the [Elisp manual].

 [GNU ELPA] <http://elpa.gnu.org/packages/corfu.html>